kumuluz/kumuluzee-security/README.md

 }
 ```

-**NOTE**: When using the non CDI security constraint annotations note that these constraints behave as if they were declared in
+**NOTE**: When using the non CDI security constraint annotations note that these constraints behave as if they were
-the **web.xml** descriptor, i.e. the url patterns do not support path parameters.
+declared in the **web.xml** descriptor, i.e. the url patterns do not support path parameters.

 The security extension also supports CDI based security, which means that security constraints are checked and resolved
 during method invocation.
-To enable CDI based security just add `@Secured` annotation to the CDI bean and use the
+To enable CDI based security just add `@Secure` annotation to the CDI bean and use the
 standard Java security annotations as before.

 Example of CDI based security: